Oezkandemir/saas/README.md

 ## 🙏 Credits

 This project was inspired by:

 - Shadcn's [Taxonomy](https://github.com/shadcn-ui/taxonomy)
 - Steven Tey's [Precedent](https://github.com/steven-tey/precedent)
 - Antonio Erdeljac's [Next 13 AI SaaS](https://github.com/AntonioErdeljac/next13-ai-saas)

+## Analytics Tracking

+The SaaS starter comes with a comprehensive analytics tracking system that allows you to monitor user behavior in detail:

+### User Behavior Tracking

+- **Page Views**: Track which pages users visit, how long they stay, and where they came from
+- **User Interactions**: Monitor clicks, form submissions, and other interactions
+- **Technical Data**: Collect information about users' browsers, operating systems, and devices
+- **Engagement Metrics**: Measure bounce rates, average session duration, and more

+### Analytics Dashboard

+The admin analytics dashboard provides detailed visualizations and metrics:

+- User growth and retention
+- Page popularity and performance
+- User engagement patterns
+- Technical analytics (browser/device usage)
+- User flow analysis

+### Privacy-Focused

+The analytics system is designed with privacy in mind:

+- No personal data is collected without consent
+- Form values are not stored (only field names)
+- All tracking is first-party (no third-party cookies)
+- Easy to customize for compliance with privacy regulations